pestphp/docs/custom-expectations.md

 });
 ```

-You have the option to pass a callback as the second argument of the intercept method, which determines whether or not to override the core expectation.
+Instead of passing a string type as the second argument to the `intercept()` method, you may also pass a closure, which will be invoked to determine whether or not to override the core expectation.

 ```php
 expect()->intercept('toBe', fn (mixed $value) => is_string($value), function (string $expected, bool $ignoreCase = false) {